 While you don't need your phone to do much with your Echo once it is set up, you will need the Alexa app to get there.

-Every part of the set up and maintenance process happens through the Alexa app, so your first step is to install the app.
-While it is installing, connect the power supply to the only port on the bottom of the pillar and wait for it to start speaking to you.
+Every part of the set up and maintenance process happens through the Alexa app, so your first step is to install the app from the Play Store.
+While it is installing, connect the power supply to the port on the bottom of the device and wait for it to start speaking to you.
 When you open the app for the first time you'll be prompted to sign in to your Amazon account, and then it'll be time to connect to your Echo.

 Amazon Echo connects to your WiFi network, but to get there you need to first connect directly to the speaker from your phone.
 This process starts with an orange ring around the top of the Echo to let you know it is ready to connect.
-Your phone will either find the Echo automatically, or you'll need to locate it manually as an available wireless network to connect to.
-Once a connection is confirmed you'll see the Alexa app prompt you to choose what WiFi network the Echo is connecting to.
-Once you've selected the network you'll hear the Echo confirm it is connected to the network and it will check for the most recent version of the software.
+Once you plug in your Echo device and see an orange ring, you can get started with setting it up.

-Now that your Echo is connected to the Internet, you need to give it some things to do.
+Now that your Echo is connected to your home Wi-Fi network, you need to give it some things to do.
 When you logged in to your Amazon account you gave Echo access to Amazon music services, which is great if you're a Prime Music user, but there's a good chance you'd like to give Echo access to something else.
 Opening the side menu will give you access to music services to log in to, with more as you scroll down.

 You can also use this side menu to grant Echo access to your Google Calendar and your physical address for work and home.
 Doing so will make it so Alexa can tell you what is on your agenda for today as well as what the traffic for your commute will be.